CtrlAltSam/NecoMind/README.md

 Lightweight version of the well known 'neofetch' starring neco-arc, written in Rust!

 ## Running the program(Windows)
+-Run the executable in the root folder
+-If you want to run from source follow instructions below:
 -Install Rust
 -Either manually install dependencies, use rust-analyzer in VSCode, or any IDE really
 -Run with 'cargo run'